basselzinaty/getdata-008-project/CodeBook.md

-The R script run_analysis.R takes as input data (and meta data) files from the "Human Activity Recognition Using Smartphones Data Set" , which represent data collected from the accelerometers from the Samsung Galaxy S smartphone.
+The R script run_analysis.R takes as input data (and meta data) files from the "Human Activity Recognition Using Smartphones" dataset, which represent data collected from the accelerometers from the Samsung Galaxy S smartphone.

 More information about the original data can be found here: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

 The script then "cleans" the data and returns a "tidy" dataset of mean and standard deviations for further analysis.

-The first output is data_averages.txt.
+The first output is data_final.txt.
 It contains data about the 6 activities, collected from 30 subjects

 The activities are: